-Payoff by Dan Ariely is a short book about meaning and motivation.
+Payoff: The hidden logic that shapes our motivations by Dan Ariely is a short book about meaning and motivation.
 The central thesis is that intrinsic motivators shape long-term beneficial results, whereas extrinsic rewards don’t.

 This small-format TED book is a companion to Dan Ariely’s TED Talks online.
-At 103 pages it’s a quick read; something you can absorb in one sitting.
+At 103 pages, it’s a quick read, something you can absorb in one sitting.
 Dan Ariely entertains us with diverse examples to get his point across.
 Payoff is a well-structured book in just four chapters, plus an introduction and epilogue.

 Professor Ariely’s style is straightforward, easy to read, and occasionally witty.
 In Chapter 4, he cites an article: The Oddest Things Bequeathed in Dead People’s Wills.